About Marriott Rewards Premier Plus Credit Card

 - Annual fee: $95

 - Late/returned payment fee: Up to $38

 As we mentioned a few seconds ago, the interest rate on this card is standard for Chase travel cards.
 The balance transfer and cash advance fees are also normal for Chase.

-It’s worth pointing out, however, that the 5% balance transfer fee is high compared to other cards like the Choice Privileges Visa that offer a 3% fee.
+It’s worth pointing out, however, that the 5% balance transfer fee is high compared to other cards like the Choice Privileges Visa, a competing hotel rewards card that offers a 3% fee.

 However, since this card is a travel-focused card, we’d recommend using a cash-back credit card for balance transfers because they often provide no-interest offers on balance transfers.

 The card’s annual fee is what you’d expect for a travel-focused card that offers the level of perks that this card does.